vrc-get/vrc-get/docs/vpm-spec.md

 The VPM consists of the VPM Client and the VPM Repository.

 The VPM Client is the software that manages the VPM Packages in the Unity project.
-The VPM Client fetches the package information from the VPM Repository and installs the package.
+It fetches the package information from the VPM Repository and installs the package.
-The VPM Client acts as a User Agent in the HTTP request to the VPM Repository.

 The VPM Clients usually have feature to manage VPM Repository installed for the VPM Manifest folder.
 The VPM Client **MAY** have feature to add VPM Repository from Web Browsers by using the `vcc:` URL scheme.

-The VPM Repository is the server that provides the package information and the package archive file.
+The VPM Repository is a [[JSON]] file on a HTTP(S) Server that provides package manifest and URL to the package archive.
-The VPM Repository provides the package information in [[JSON]] format and the package archive file in Unity Package format.
-One single VPM Repository can be consists of multiple servers, such as the package information server and the package archive server.
-The VPM Repository acts as an HTTP server to provide the package information and the package archive file.

 As described above, the VPM Client and VPM Repository communicate with each other via HTTP [[HTTP]].